 How Is Gynecomastia Treated?

 The best treatment for gynecomastia and the only recognized permanent solution is gynecomastia surgery.
-When male breast reduction surgery is performed, the breast tissue will not return.
+When male breast reduction surgery is performed, the breast tissue will not return in the future.
 Depending on the severity, the technique of male breast reduction surgery will vary:

-- Breast gland excision with liposuction is the standard procedure, suitable for grade 1 and 2 gynecomastia symptoms.
+Breast gland excision with liposuction is the standard procedure, suitable for grades 1 and 2 gynecomastia.
 This technique is widely regarded as the most successful way of achieving male breast reduction.
 The surgery involves an excision around the edge of the areola to remove breast glandular tissue and liposuction to remove fat and contour the area to achieve a masculine-looking chest.

-- A two-stage procedure is recommended for grade 3 gynecomastia symptoms.
-The first stage is described above, and the second stage is the periareolar lift, which is typically done four to six months after the first procedure.
-This allows the blood supply to re-establish on the nipple-areola, reducing the risk of complications.
-In this stage, skin reduction is performed by making an incision around the edge of the areola.
+For grade 3 gynecomastia symptoms, a two-stage procedure is often required.
+The first stage is described above, and the second stage is called a periareolar lift, which is typically done four to six months after the first procedure.
+This allows the blood supply to re-establish on the nipple-areola complex, reducing the risk of complications.
+In this second procedure, skin reduction is performed by making an incision around the edge of the areola.
 This is followed by a second larger incision, which makes the tissue between the incisions doughnut-shaped.
-The excess skin and tissue are removed, and the incisions are sutured closed.
+Excess skin and tissue are removed, and the incisions are sutured closed.